doctry/QFT-mapping/README.md

-# QFT-mapping
+# Provable good and Scalable Qubit Mapping
-This project want to map QFT with more than 1000 qubits on real-world device.
+This project want to map quantum circuit with more than 1000 qubits on real-world device.
+Current providing Quantum Fourier Transform scalable mapping.

 ## Compile and Run
 ```bash=